Robin-Sch/crypto-portfolio-calculator/README.md

 You can leave out `ETH_API_KEY` and `BNB_API_KEY`.
 If you hit rate limits, use [etherscan](https://etherscan.io/) and [bscscan](https://bscscan.com/) to get the key(s).

+If you're mining on [moneroocean](https://moneroocean.stream/), you can fill in `MONEROOCEAN_WALLETS` and it will automatically calculate the total amount you've mined.

 Run `npm i` to install the dependencies.

 ## Usage